pingcap/docs/system-variables.md

 - Type: Float
 - Range: `[0, 2147483647]`
 - Default value: `1.5`
-- Indicates the cost of TiKV to scan one row from the disk in ascending order.
-It's used by the [Cost Model](/cost-model.md).
+- Indicates the cost for TiKV to scan one row of data from the disk in ascending order.
+This variable is internally used in the [Cost Model](/cost-model.md).

 ### tidb_opt_seek_factor